PennyLane

 • Fast gradients using the adjoint differentiation method.

-• Distributed state vector support when on CPU using OpenMP.
+• Distributed state vector support on multiple CPU or GPU with Message Passing Interface (MPI).

 • Linux operating systems.